rackspace/runway/docs/source/module_configuration/cloudformation.rst

       variables:
         VpcId: ${output myvpcstack::VpcId}

-The config yaml supports many more features; see the full CFNgin_ documentation for more detail (e.g. stack configuration options, additional lookups in addition to output (e.g. SSM, DynamoDB))
+The YAML `configuration file`_ supports many more features; see the full CFNgin_ documentation for more detail (e.g. stack configuration options, additional lookups in addition to output (e.g. SSM, DynamoDB))

+.. important:: CloudFormation templates ending in ``.yaml`` or ``.yml``
+               should be placed in a subdirectory so they are not mistaken as a `configuration file`_.

 Parameters